-This data can also be used to test whether traders who believe to be more replaceable are those traders who trade most frequently.
-In Table 3, we regress the decision to be active at the last units in the market, those with gains from trade of $\in 0.20$, on participants' beliefs about others' activity.
-As we do not compare data across treatments, we now use the full data set.
-We observe that both in B-MULTI and B-FULL, participants who expect others to be more active are more inclined to trade themselves, again consistent with the replacement logic.26
+We now test whether traders who believe to be more replaceable are those traders who trade most frequently.
+In Table 4, we regress the decision to be active in the market on participants' beliefs about others' activity.
+As we do not compare data across treatments, selection is not an issue, and we use the full data set.
+In columns (1) and (2), we observe that both in B-MULTI and B-FULL, participants who expect others to be more active are more inclined to trade themselves, again consistent with the replacement logic.